Rovanta/rmodel/README.md

 ## Overview

 [rModel](https://github.com/Rovanta/rmodel) is a workflow programming framework designed for constructing agentic applications with LLMs.
 It implements by the scheduling of computational units (`Neuron`), that may include loops, by constructing a `Brain` (a directed graph that can have cycles) or support the loop-less DAGs.
-A `Brain` consists of multiple `Neurons` connected by `Link`s.
+A `Brain` consists of multiple `Neurons` connected by `Links`.
 Inspiration was drawn from [LangGraph](https://github.com/langchain-ai/langgraph).

 rModel supports multiple implementations of the `Brain` interface: